 Great news!
 Holland America Cruise ships are back in the water!
 We are your resource for the most up to date information around vaccination & testing requirements, whether you will need a mask, taking shore excursions, and health & safety measurements taken by the cruise line.

-Quick checklist of what you need prior to boarding your cruise.
+Quick updated checklist of what you need prior to boarding your cruise on sailings up to and including March 31, 2022.
 More details can be found below:

 - Negative viral COVID-19 test taken within 2 days of departure

 - Vaccine card if vaccinated, Travel Insurance Requirement for unvaccinated guests on Florida & Texas based ships

 - Complete online health questionnaire 72-24 hours prior to sailing